Exploring Topology of the Universe in the Cosmic Microwave Background: Bayesian analysis

 We can give two explanations for the discrepancy although they are related each other.
-One is the non-Gaussianity in the fluctuations and another one is the correlations between $a_{l m}$'s owing to the global anisotropy in the background geometry. \\
+One is the non-Gaussianity of fluctuations and another one is the correlations between $a_{l m}$'s owing to the global anisotropy in the background geometry. \\

 Suppose a random variable $Z=XY$ in which $X$ obeys a distribution function $E(X)$ which is even and $Y$ obeys a distribution function $F(Y)$.
 Then the distribution function G of $Z$ is given by \BE G(Z)=\int \f{E(Z/Y)}{|Y|}F(Y) dY, \EE which is apparently even.
 Because the fluctuations are written in terms of a sum of products of Gaussian variable $\Phi(k)$ (with zero average) times a non-Gaussian variable $Y_{lm}(\hat \K)$, the skewness in the distribution function of $a_{lm}$ marginalized over the orientation is zero although the kurtosis is non-zero. \\